samarsinghal/lab-tekton-fundamentals/workshop/content/exercises/build-task.md

 * `pathToContext`

 The param `pathToDockerfile` is, as its description mentions, `The path to the dockerfile to build`.
-Its `default` value specifies that the Dockerfile of the source code being input to the `Task` exists within a folder in the container that executes a `step` (i.e. `/workspace/docker-source/Dockerfile`).
+Its `default` value specifies that the Dockerfile of the source code being input to the `Task` exists within a volume of the container that executes a `step` (i.e. `/workspace/docker-source/Dockerfile`).

 The param `pathToContext` specifies the Docker build context that will be used by the tool that your `Pipeline` will